micheldebree/micheldebree.nl/website/content/posts/codingfont/index.md

 ### The power of invisibility

-As a coder (both professionally and for fun), I spend a lot of time looking at monospaced text on a computer screen.
-Using a good font is important to me because it helps in concentration and reduces fatigue.
-When coding I need focus and concentration.
+When coding I need focus
+and concentration.
 If a font has even a few quirks in legibility or feels unbalanced, it distracts me from what I am doing.